FilipeMesel/JavaScript-Pojects/temperature-dashboard/temperature-app/README.md

 ## DeviceDetails.js
 This component uses a React HOOKs (useEffect) to interact (using Axios) with an API for get information about a device table into a MySQL database.
-You can see a lot of charts and tables with a lot of data gas measurement.
+You can see a lot of charts and tables with a lot of data temperature measurement.
 And, it has an Tab component form where you can export (PDF and EXCEL modes) a data collection in a specific period of time.